-Do not use topical metronidazole in the vagina.
+Do not use MetroCream in the vagina.

-MetroCream (metronidazole topical) side effects
+MetroCream side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have severe stinging or burning when you apply metronidazole topical.
+stinging or burning when you apply MetroCream.

-Common side effects may include:
+Common side effects of MetroCream may include:

-mild burning or stinging;
+burning or stinging;

-mild skin irritation; or
+skin redness or irritation;

-dry, scaly, or itchy skin.
+dry, scaly, or itchy skin; or

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect MetroCream (metronidazole topical)?
+What other drugs will affect MetroCream?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied metronidazole.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.